 Recruited via advertisements in the local newspaper and fliers distributed across the campus of the Pennsylvania State University.

 Subject's chemistry and lipid panels were screened by different personnel than Metabolic Diet Study Center personnel who provided experimental and control meals.

-- A five-week macadamia nut-rich (MAC) diet of 1.5oz per 2,100kcal at 33% total fat (7% saturated fatty acid,18% monounsaturated fatty acid and 5% polyunsaturated fatty acid) was administered for one period
+- A five-week macadamia nut-rich (MAC) diet of 1.5oz per 2,100kcal at 33% total fat (7% saturated fatty acids,18% monounsaturated fatty acids and 5% polyunsaturated fatty acids) was administered for one period

 - The other period intervention was the average American diet (AAD), a diet patterned after the typical American intake